Release Notes#

 Submit problems to the hybrid CQM solver as you would submit any BQM-formulated problem; in Ocean software use dwave-system tool’s LeapHybridCQMSampler.
 Example CQM problems are available in the documentation and in Ocean software’s collection of code examples on GitHub.

-Advantage Performance Update#
+Advantage System Performance Update#

 This release brings online the Advantage_system4.1 system that includes several enhancements to D‑Wave’s quantum processing unit (QPU) technology:

-For detailed QPU performance information (for example, numerical analyses on performance for clique and SAT problems), see the Technical Report 14-1054A document, which is now updated for the latest Advantage system.
+For detailed QPU performance information (for example, numerical analyses on performance for clique and SAT problems), see the Technical Report 14-1054A document, which is now updated for the latest Advantage™ system.

 Higher Yield#

-The working graph of a QPU is the subset of the Pegasus (or Chimera for D-Wave 2000Q systems) graph available to users[4]; The yield of the working graph is the percentage of working qubits that are present.
-Advantage QPUs are fabricated with 5,640 qubits connected in the Pegasus architecture by 40,484 couplers.
+The working graph of a QPU is the subset of the total possible number of qubits and couplers available to users[5]; The yield of the working graph is the percentage of working qubits that are present.
+Advantage QPUs are fabricated with 5,640 qubits connected in the Pegasus™ architecture by 40,484 couplers.
 Yield substantially affects problem embedding.

 Previous Advantage QPUs had between 5,436 to 5,567 available qubits, providing working-graph yields of 96% to 98.7%.
 Crucially, previous yields for couplers were 92% to 97.4%.
 The Advantage_system4.1 system has a yield of 99.7% (5,627 qubits) with 99.4% of couplers (40,279) available for use.
 This increased yield greatly improves performance of embedding; for example, the largest clique (fully connected graph) that has been successfully embedded has grown from 119 to 177 nodes (with chain length of 17 qubits[6]).